DataDog/integrations-core/ecs_fargate/README.md

 - Using the `awslogs` log driver to store the logs in a CloudWatch Log Group, and then a Lambda function to route logs to Datadog

 Datadog recommends using AWS FireLens because you can configure Fluent Bit directly in your Fargate tasks.

+**Note**: Log collection with Fluent Bit and FireLens is not supported for AWS Batch on ECS Fargate.

 #### Fluent Bit and FireLens